serpent-os/libgit2-d/README.md

 install steps specified in the [Generating Bindings](#Generating-Bindings) section.

+Currently, there's a Perl script that performs the "safeification" of the bindings according to the rules below.

 ### Making It Ergonomic

 1. At the very least, all pointer parameters should have the `scope` attribute